NathanJGaul/MIT-6.0001-Notes/Lecture1.WhatIsComputation.md

 ### Basic primitives
 - Turing showed that you can compute anything using 6 primitives
-- modern programming languages have more convenient set of primatives
+- modern programming languages have more convenient set of primitives
-- can abstract methods to create new primatives
+- can abstract methods to create new primitives
-- anything computable in one language
+- anything computable in one language is computable in any other language

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc1NDI2Nzg2LDQ2OTU2NTIwLC0zMTc3Mj
+eyJoaXN0b3J5IjpbNzM3ODgwMzY1LDQ2OTU2NTIwLC0zMTc3Mj
 g2ODQsNzMwOTk4MTE2XX0=
 -->